kakun45/xeniyas-Isochrone-back/README.md

 1. Get a MapBox API public key at [Mapbox](https://account.mapbox.com/)

-- Create a new file in the root of the project called `.env`. inside the project root file with an key environment variables for both Front and Backend `.env` files
+- Create a new file in the root of the project called `.env`. inside the project root file with your API key and other environment variables for both Front and Backend `.env` files

 - Front End `.env.sample`: